 6. Control the Depth of Field

 Depth of field is at least as important as focus in macro flower photography.
-Once you’ve established your focal point, lengthening or shortening the area that’s in in focus has a tremendous impact on the mood of the final image.
+Once you've established your focal point, lengthening or shortening the area that's in focus has a tremendous impact on the mood of the final image.

 The Irix 150mm macro lens shines here, too!
-With its extended focal length and f/2.8 maximum aperture, providing wonderfully shallow DoF wide open, and a minimum aperture setting of f/32 for extreme front-to back sharpness.
+With its extended focal length and f/2.8 maximum aperture, providing wonderfully shallow DoF wide open and a minimum aperture setting of f/32 for extreme front-to-back sharpness.
 This combination gives you all the creative control you need.

 7. Change Your Point of View

-Our 150mm 1:1 macro lens gives you plenty of room to experiment, with its extra focal length.
-You don’t need to be right on top of your subject to get a true macro reproduction, and you can use the narrower field of view to compress perspective for even more interesting images.
+Macro flower photographs aren't rare, and many aren't unique.
+To create images that stand out, try different camera angles and distances to your subject.
+Look for ways to show your audience something new.
+Our 150mm 1:1 macro lens gives you plenty of room to experiment with its extra focal length.
+You don't need to be right on top of your subject to get a true macro reproduction, and you can use the narrower field of view to compress perspective for even more interesting images.

 Whether you’re shooting in the rain or creating your own, you’ll appreciate the weather sealing of the Irix Dragonfly housing.